-A free, fully-functional Salesforce organization designed for developers to extend, integrate, and develop with the Force.com platform.
+A free, fully-functional Salesforce organization designed for developers to extend, integrate, and develop with the Lightning Platform.
 Developer Edition accounts are available on developer.salesforce.com.

 Development Environment

 A Salesforce organization where you can make configuration changes that will not affect users on the production organization.
 There are two kinds of development environments, sandboxes and Developer Edition organizations.